- Industry Services

 Students are required to apply for this program and are accepted based on meeting the outlined prerequisites.
 Applications may be sent in at any time to the CAA office by email (firstname.lastname@example.org), or fax 1-866-366-2094.
 Refer to the Level 2 - Application Information under "Related Links" for further details.

 Once accepted, a student will be able to register online.
-Note that fill payment will be taken at time of registration.
+Note that full payment will be taken at time of registration.
 Online registration opens in the first weeks of June.
 The Level 2 schedule, course dates, and locations are posted mid-May on the right of this page.
 A "Registration Opens" date is listed below each course at the time of schedule posting.

 Note: ACMG Guides are not automatically exempt from the Module 2, they must apply for Prior Learning Assessment for equivalency to the Module 2.

 An additional $100 registration fee is applied to International Students.

 Module 1, 2, & 3 courses are open to past Level 2 graduates as CPD.
-Typically 10% of Module 1 students are CPD students, enabling a rich and collaborative learning environment for all involved.
-Numerous organizations are now sending significant numbers of senior avalanche personnel to participate in these courses annually.
+Typically 2% of Module 1 students are CPD students, enabling a rich and collaborative learning environment for all involved.
+Numerous organizations have sent significant numbers of senior avalanche personnel to participate in these courses annually.

 Participants’ learning during the Level 2 program will be formally evaluated on the Module 3 course.
 This formal evaluation is a combination of written tests and exercises, field book observations, practical examinations, field discussions, and A.M. and P.M.
 Operational Hazard Analysis.
 Students must pass the following mandatory elements: Data Collection/Record Keeping, Snow Profile, and Terrain/Hazard Analysis with an overall mark of 71% or greater.
-Students also submit written work in the form of a portfolio towards the end of the course.
 Retests are allowed in specific situations only.